stevenaeola/stevenaeola.github.io/node-red-contrib-music/getting-started.md

 ![Browser icon](browser-icon.png)

+The web browser opens with this documentation as the home page.
+To keep the documentation available, open a new tab in the browser for accessing node-red.
 Finally, point the web browser to the node-red server by typing the following URL into the browser

 ```127.0.0.1:1880```